AmbireTech/adex-explorer/README.md

-# Seed Quickstart
+# AdEx Explorer

 **To get started:**
-- Clone this repo: `git clone https://github.com/david-oconnor/seed-quickstart.git`
+- Clone this repo: `git clone https://github.com/AdExNetwork/adex-explorer.git`

 - If you don't have Rust and cargo-make installed, [Download it](https://www.rust-lang.org/tools/install), and run the following commands: